reubenharry/rhine-bayes-examples/README.md

 # The code

-The code is written in a *probabilistic programming library* in the language Haskell.
+The code is written in a *probabilistic programming library* in the functional programming language Haskell.
 The model for the first example looks like this:

 ```haskell
 prior :: StochasticProcess Position